jsonbecker/site/RIFunding/RIFundingRIMA.md

 - What is the median income of a community?
 - What is the total taxable property value in a community?

-> Forget the transition, it's a whacky mess.

 State Funding
 ==============================================================